 Origins of Nitrate/ Nitrite curing?

 I think he is on the right track.
 I suspect that people discovered this even long before barrels were invented.
 The use of seawater for meat storage and further preparation was so widespread that it would have been impossible not to have noticed meat curing taking place.
-If it is generally true that earliest humans first settled around coastal locations before migrating inland, it could push the discovery of curing many thousands of years earlier than we ever imagined, to a time when modern humans started spreading around the globe.
-When did it develop into an art or a trade is another question altogether, but I think we can safely push the time when it was noticed back to the earliest cognitive and cultured humans whom we would have recognized as thinking “like us” if we could travel back in time and meet them.
-I think the question of recognition in different regions we can safely put at the time when these areas were populated.
+If it is generally true that the earliest humans first settled around coastal locations before migrating inland, and if the seaside communities first noticed curing, it would push the discovery of curing many thousands of years earlier than we ever imagined, to a time when modern humans started spreading around the globe.
+When did it develop into an art or a trade is another question altogether, but I think we can safely push this back to the earliest cognitive and cultured humans whom we would have recognized as thinking “like us” if we could travel back in time and meet them.

 There is a modern era example of a curing technique that was good for a time and was then replaced with more agreeable methods as soon as supply lines were established.
 This technique, I believe actually existed from very early after the horse was domesticated and was re-introduced by various cultures, at various times.
 One such culture was the Boers who left the Cape Colony and moved into the interior of South Africa.
 The technique they used to cure their meat disappeared as soon as conventional supply lines were established.